André Poggenburg: Biography

 "homeless mob we no longer want to have."
 He left the party in January 2019 to form his own far-right party, Aufbruch der deutschen Patrioten ("Awakening of German Patriots", AdP), but the party immediately came under criticism when it announced that it would use a logo which included a blue cornflower, a symbol associated with the anti-Semitic Schoenerer Movement which was also used by banned Austrian Nazis in the 1930s before the Anschluss in 1938 united Austria with Nazi Germany.
 Poggenburg has been criticized in the past for his use of vocabulary redolent of Nazi-era Germany.

-In August 2019 Poggenburg left his party creation AdP after he lost an infighting about the question of supporting the AfD in the upcoming state elections of fall 2019 in Saxony and Brandenburg.
+In August 2019 Poggenburg left his party creation AdP after he lost an infight about the question of supporting the AfD in the upcoming state elections of fall 2019 in Saxony and Brandenburg.

+Poggenburg later endorsed the Freie Sachsen (Free Saxons) for the 2024 Saxony state election.